JamesMConroy/notes/notesrc.md

 #### umenu *label* ; *command*
 Specifies user-defined menu item to deal with current or tagged files.
-The command will get the list of files as parameter.
+The command will get the full path files as parameters.
 Use the 'm' key to invoke the user-defined menu.

 ```